Eaglehawk

 Eaglehawk has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 12 projects that may impact this area.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 12 projects likely impacting the area.
 Notable projects include Virginia Hill, Bendigo, Barrell Street Childcare Centre, California Gully Oval Upgrade, and Watson Avenue Childcare Centre.
-The following list details those likely most relevant.
+The following details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.